flash-hero/flash-hero/README.md

 ## About

 AI engineer and data scientist building applied LLM systems, RAG architectures, and end-to-end ML pipelines that get deployed, not just prototyped.
-Engineering degree in AI & Data Science in progress , on top of a Data Analysis degree from **FST** .
+Engineering degree in AI & Data Science in progress , on top of a Data Analysis bachelor's degree.

 Alongside coursework and internships, I work as a **freelance data analyst**, turning raw datasets into dashboards, reports, and decisions for clients outside the classroom.